 Enjoy a fresh and delicious Beet & Apple Salad in an Edible Walnut Salad Bowl for a hearty plant-based, whole foods meal.
-Made with walnuts and dates this crispy crust can hold all of your favorite salad ingredients while providing the body with protein, fiber, vitamins, and minerals!
+Made with walnuts and dates this crispy crust can hold all of your favorite salad ingredients while providing the body with protein, fiber, vitamins, and minerals.

-A plant-based, beet and apple salad nestled atop fresh greens in a crispy, tasty, walnut salad bowl made with good for you ingredients!
+A plant-based, beet and apple salad nestled atop fresh greens in a crispy, tasty, walnut salad bowl made with good for you ingredients.

 If you are not currently including heart healthy nuts to your daily diet, walnuts are a great choice to start with.
 You can easily incorporate walnuts into meals that you already enjoy.

 There are many ways to enjoy walnuts.
 Try adding them to your favorite breakfast foods, like quinoa bowls and tasty warm banana bread, and adding them to salads, casseroles, even dessert.
-Or, my favorite way, just simply enjoy them plain.Enjoy this Spiralized Beet & Apple Salad in an Edible Walnut Salad Bowl!Click To Tweet
+Or, my favorite way, just simply enjoy them plain.

 Walnuts provide many components of a healthy diet – an ounce of walnuts has 2.5 grams of the essential plant-based omega-3 alpha-linolenic acid (ALA), and 4 grams of protein and 2 grams of fiber to keep you feeling full.
 They are also high in important minerals like copper and manganese.

-- For the Edible Walnut Bowl
+For the Walnut Bowl

-- ¼ cup ground flax seeds
+- 1/4 cup ground flax seeds

-- 6 pitted dates
+- 6 pitted, chopped dates

-- Pinch of salt
+- 1/4 teaspoon salt

-- ½ teaspoon of coconut oil
+- 1/2 teaspoon coconut oil

 For the Salad

-- 3 cups of spring mix
+- 3 cups spring mix

 - 1 apple, diced